Published on August 13, 2024

 • Nonprescription nasal sprays include azelastine (Astepro Allergy).

-• Prescription nasal sprays include olopatadine (Patanase).
+• Prescription nasal sprays include olopatadine.

 Decongestants

 Decongestants are available as liquids, tablets and nasal sprays.
-They are also available with and without a prescription.
+They also are available with and without a prescription.

 • Oral decongestants include pseudoephedrine (Sudafed).